mozilla/inclusion/evaluation_tools/coc-assessment-tool/purpose-statement.md

 > We value the participation of each member of the community and want
 > all attendees to have an enjoyable and fulfilling experience.[^3]

-#### Red Flags
+## Red Flags

--   Any statement that **prioritizes the comfort of existing contributors over the inclusion of people with less status or access**.
+-   Any statement that **prioritises the comfort of existing contributors over the inclusion of people with less status or access**.
 -   Statements that put technical outcomes before participatory ones.
+- Statements derived from religious or other belief systems, even if positive in intention.

-Here is a historical example from the Linux Kernal - Code of Conflict.[^4]
+Here is a historical example from the Linux Kernal - Code of Conflict putting technical outcomes before participatory ones.[^4]

 > The Linux kernel development effort is a very personal process
 > compared to “traditional” ways of developing software.
 Your code and